 These tax-free savings plans invest in share-based funds which run for 10 to 25 years.
 You can invest up to £25 a month or £270 a year in a plan but watch out for charges as these can be high.
 For more on friendly societies see our guide.

 There are two types of JISAs - cash JISAs and stocks and shares JISAs.
 As with other ISAs, returns are tax-free.
-Children can hold a cash and a share JISA at the same time, with the maximum £3,720 a year split between them.
+Children can invest in a cash and a share JISA at the same time if they want as long as they do not exceed their annual JISA allowance.